 - Cada Jueves in Soda Club is the place to be if you like a more party kind of milonga and especially if you are not only a tango lover, but also a salsa, bachata… lover.
 You’ll find different dancefloors with different dances there.

 - Villa Kreuzberg is the more traditional option on Thursdays.
 Nice atmosphere, good music, a slightly older audience.

 - On the last Thursday in a month you have another chance to dance at wonderful Tangoloft to traditional music: Milonga Loca.
 Check on Hoy Milonga, before you go.

 Yay, weekend is there.
 To be honest, friday is not my preferred tango day, just because most Fridays I am too tired to dance the whole night.
 But there are milongas, of course.

-- When I go, I go to Nou.
+- If I go, I go to Nou.
 The ronda is certainly not the best one in Berlin, but you‘ll find good dancers there.
 Sometimes it is a bit hard to get to dance with them.
 Still it is a nice milonga, beautiful place, with good Djs (often guest Djs), sometimes shows and live music.